 Dieter has extensive experience in the fields of Training needs assessment, Development of training materials, Implementation of entrepreneurship education and training systems (Training of trainers), Business Development Services, SME Development.
 He is also skilled in Project management, Monitoring & Evaluation and Development of marketing strategies.
 More recently, he has been involved in Life Skills projects (World Bank) to support school drop outs in West African countries.
 Furthermore, Dieter Kohn is a professional coach.

 Johanna is a development economist.
 She has worked in government, international organisations, and most recently as an international development consultant covering services in social sector development, especially relating to global health, policy dialogue, financing, analysis of Official Development Assistance (ODA) data and flows, evaluations, advocacy and resource mobilization.
 Johanna has led the production of numerous public sector strategies and policies, working mainly across Europe, South East Asia and the Caribbean.

 Angel is director of ESADEgeo Center for Global Economy and Geopolitics and Lecturer of the Department of Strategy and General Management.
 He earned a PhD in Public Management from ESADE as a Visiting Scholar at Wagner School of Public Service (New York University) where he spent 3 years.
 Additionally, he also works with several non-profit and governmental institutions in Europe, Africa, Latin America and Asia.

-Mélanie is a communication professional with more than 8 years of experience.
+Mélanie is a communication professional with more than 9 years of experience.
 Holding a Specialized Master in Intercultural Communication, she has worked for different areas of communication always related to international affairs.
-For more than two years now, she has specialized in cooperation and development projects, giving visibility to governance and sustainability issues.
+For more than 3 years now, she has specialized in cooperation and development projects, improving the visibility of governance and sustainability issues.